Dave's Travel Pages

 It is often said that you can dig anywhere in Athens, and find something of historical value.
 This was certainly the case when they were building the underground metro lines!
 Countless artefacts were discovered, along with sections of walls, and building foundations.

 A number of the metro stations have objects on display from ancient Athens.
 When you use the metro, be sure to check out each station!
 If you only want to visit one, then make it Syntagma station.
-You do not need a ticket to see the objects on display there.
+You do not need a ticket to enjoy the objects on display there.

 The Syntagma Metro Station Archaeological Collection